alexceltare2/arduino_nrg/README.md

 # Timers
 Used in a variety of implementations like signal triggers and timed events, these timers are organised as it follows:
-- Watchdog timer : Used by delay(), resets the MCU after a specified event
+- Watchdog timer : Used by delay(), resets the MCU after a specified event.
 - Timer1_A3/TA0 with 5 comparators: Used by writeAnalog() (PWM output).
 Also used by "modem" to detect time-outs between serial transmissions (Timer1A0 library)
 - Timer0_A5/TA1 with 3 comparators: Used by writeAnalog() (PWM output) and FHSS Dwelling timer ISR.
 - RTC timer : Used by cc430rtc.cpp (panstamp.sleepSec())